Best Full-Service Broker in India: Overview

 We’re talking about the top 10 full-service brokers in India.
-But, before we get to the list, we need first to understand who a full-service broker? is and what are the many elements that identify the best full-service broker in India, and then we can get into the definition of the details of full-service brokers, Review & Comparison.
+But, before we get to the list, we need first to understand who a full-service broker is. and what are the many elements that identify the best full-service broker in India, then we can get into the definition of the details of full-service brokers, Review & Comparison listed below?

 Who is a full-service broker?